sambeau/deadcatbounce/README.md

 Dead-Cat Bounce is a trading game played with a pack of cards and some tokens to act as money.
 It is loosely based around the concept of buying and selling stocks and shares.
 It falls into the Rummy family of games, so has melds of sets and runs, which in this case represent the stocks and shares.
 Dead-Cat Bounce expands on the basic rummy game, turning into a trading game, by introducing money, dividends, tax and hostile takeovers.

+## Overview

+Dead Cat Bounce is a rummy-style game crossed with a trading-style board-game.

+The aim is to collect runs of cards, as the bank pays out money to the players with the longest.

+However, players can buy up the runs of other players, so unless you can protect the runs you have built, you may lose them at any minute.
+The way to protect your runs is to lay extra money on them, making them pricier to buy.
+But, as you lose any money you protect your cards with, they soon become expensive to maintain too many.

+To discourage players from hiding valuable cards in their hands, they are made to pay a tax each turn for any cards they hold.

+To add an aspect of anticipation and the illusion of planning, DCB has a flop where cards-for-sale can linger just long enough to become part of someone's plan.

+There is an interesting balance to find between protectionism and extravagance in DCB.
+You can lose a prized run one turn, only to buy it back bigger and better a turn later.
+It’s a game where it’s better not to get too attached to a plan, run or suit as cards tend to fly around the table.
+It’s also a hilarious way to lose friends and family members.

+Like most trading games, the end-goal is money, not collections, so, at the end of the game, the player with the most money wins.

 ## Rules
 ### Equipment
 - A pack, or two, of standard cards.